 2) Utilize Templates - Beyond duplicating and/or building new items, you can take advantage of and duplicate Templates.
 The purpose of Templates are to save administrative users time and to highlight how other clients are using Comply.
 Overall, there are Templates for clearances, inspections, mandated trainings, acknowledgments/sign-offs, Act 48 and more.
 Because Templates are being added to Comply on a regular basis, it is a good idea to review the Templates section for updates.
 Click here to learn how to create an item from a Template.

-6) Building Request Items - Comply allows you to facilitate conferences requests, credit approvals requests, field trips requests, flex hours, work orders and more with an easy-to-use, paperless, electronic feature named Requests.
+8) Building Request Items - Comply allows you to facilitate conferences requests, credit approvals requests, field trips requests, flex hours, work orders and more with an easy-to-use, paperless, electronic feature named Requests.
+If you previously utilized Requests for this past school year you may want to duplicate the Request item for the new school year.
 Click here to get started with Requests.

 Cleaning Up and Archiving Items

 The summer months are an excellent time to clean up and archive completed items.

 - Do you have users in blue "Pending" that still need to be approved?
 If so, review and take action.

 - Do you have users who did not complete an item that is now expired?
 If so, take action by using the "Nudge", "Message", "Disapprove", or "Forgive" feature.
 Note - If you Disapprove or Forgive a user, they can no longer complete the item.
 However, if the item is set-up with recurrence, the user will be responsible for future cycles.

 - Do you have any users with a "red clock" for Act 48 items?
 If so, please refer to our troubleshooting for Act 48 PERMS errors.
 Click here to learn more about troubleshooting an Act 48 PERMS error "red clocks".

 - When items are complete and no longer need to be viewed on the All Items page, they can be archived.
 Click here to learn how to archive a compliance item.